 Fallacy - Wikipedia A fallacy is the use of invalid or otherwise faulty reasoning in the construction of an argument [1][2] that may appear to be well-reasoned if unnoticed The term was introduced in the Western intellectual tradition by the Aristotelian De Sophisticis Elenchis

-Fallacy | Logic, Definition Examples | Britannica fallacy, in logic, erroneous reasoning that has the appearance of soundness In logic an argument consists of a set of statements, the premises, whose truth supposedly supports the truth of a single statement called the conclusion of the argument
+Fallacy | Logic, Definition Examples | Britannica Fallacy, in logic, erroneous reasoning that has the appearance of soundness In logic an argument consists of a set of statements, the premises, whose truth supposedly supports the truth of a single statement called the conclusion of the argument

 Fallacies - Purdue OWL® - Purdue University Fallacies can be either illegitimate arguments or irrelevant points, and are often identified because they lack evidence that supports their claim Avoid these common fallacies in your own arguments and watch for them in the arguments of others